 The numbers mattered more now because I see the faces behind those numbers every day and that realisation makes it all so real.

 In the report unemployment and education are highlighted as the two biggest concerns we have – unsurprisingly the former is often caused by the latter but not always.
 The bulk of those unemployed did not complete their secondary (high school) education, and on the other hand almost 400 000 varsity graduates sit without work – so who’s to say having a degree helps these days.

 I have no answers at all, but I do know that the columns and warnings about us being a ‘ticking timebomb’ are true.
 We’re the generation that won’t let the empty promises be the hope we cling on to, we want answers and action and it makes me so happy to know that we are inching ever closer to making ourselves heard.
 It’s already happening, it’s already here.
 Like Fanon said we just have to collectively fulfil our mission, I think we have already discovered it.

 These statistics cannot continue to rise.
 That there are people in positions of power who are blase about them (if I’m being polite) is sickening.
 They should know that their protection now is temporary, if we have to destroy to build they might be collateral – something to think about while they can.

-There was a wealth of information in that study that also spoke to how many children are orphans, how many (overwhelmingly black) are child headed households, how HIV/Aids has affected them, how many have never received any early childhood development, how their living conditions haven’t changed in 21 years (sleeping on the floor, washing and relieving themselves in buckets), their dreams and their hopes.
+There was a wealth of information in that study that also spoke to how many children are orphans, how many (overwhelmingly black) are child headed households, how HIV/Aids has affected them, how many have never received any early childhood development, how their living conditions haven’t changed in 21 years (sleeping on the floor, washing and relieving themselves in buckets).

 Read it.
 Gain some perspective before you run around telling people they are “lazy” – there are millions of children who have to fight every single day just to stay alive, be cognisant of that.